ariv3ra/blogs-microshare/infra_as_code/page01.md

 ```

 ## Final Touches main.tf
-You should now have three files in your Terraform project folder:
+You should now have four files in your Terraform project folder:

 - main.tf
 - terraform.tf